-Julie Kasper and Josh Schachter, project founders and facilitators, do their very best to keep up with the youthful energy, vision, hope, and learning of the students.
-As a duo, they bring many years of experience in education, community-based programming, digital media, and international travel/work to Finding Voice.
+The youth involved in Finding Voice are at the heart of the project.
+You’ll find images and biographies of these amazing young people on the individual project pages.
+Julie Kasper and Josh Schachter, project facilitators, do their very best to keep up with the youthful energy, vision, hope, and learning of the youth.
+Collectively, they bring many years of experience in education, community-based programming, and international travel/work to Finding Voice.

-Julie Kasper is a National Board Certified Teacher in English as a New Language.
-She teaches English as a New Language to high school students and supports ESL/ELD teachers and other content-area teachers working with diverse learners and/or project-based learning curriculum.
-A graduate of the University of Arizona and Teachers College, Columbia University, Julie has been teaching for over seventeen years – in Japan, New York City, and currently in Tucson.
-She enjoys working within a project-based learning approach and teaching with interdisciplinary themes which allow students to extend their literacy and language learning beyond the classroom to real-world contexts, creating work for audiences beyond the teacher and/or classmates.
+She enjoys teaching with interdisciplinary themes which allow students to extend their literacy and language learning beyond the classroom to real-world contexts and to create work for audiences wider than the teacher and/or classmates.
 Driven by the words of choreographer Bill T. Jones, Julie strives to create a world she wants to live in.
 That world is one in which all members of the community are given room to speak and share, have skills to listen with empathy and interest, and have developed a voice – a sense of self and skills to support expression – which they use to engage academically, socially, politically, economically, and creatively with everyone around them.
-Her work with English Language Learners and teacher-leaders is born of this vision.
+Her work in public schools is born of this vision.